What to eat when you are afraid

 One of the difficulties in the beginning of a gallbladder diet is getting enough protein.
 Proteins always come

 with fats which are often not tolerated.
-We have found a rice protein shake designed with gallbladders and livers
+We have found both a rice and a protein shake designed with gallbladders

-in mind.
-It contains herbs that support bile flow and gallbladder and liver function and at the same time, the
+and livers in mind.
+They both contain herbs that support bile flow and gallbladder and liver function and at the

-rice protein is hypo-allergenic and easy on most to digest.
-It also contains MCT or medium-chain triglycerides
+same time, are hypo-allergenic and easy on most to digest.
+They also contain MCT or medium-chain triglycerides

 which are absorbed directly by the cells of the gut lining, and converted immediately into energy.
-For more details
+The pea protein

 PREVENTION: protective - vitamin c and low alcohol intake